DISHDevEx/napp/README.md

 choco install flux
 ```
 ##### Other Operating Systems:
-For other

-### Uses of Flux
+For alternative installation means, visit the [Flux Documentation on Installation](https://fluxcd.io/flux/installation/#install-the-flux-cli).

-### Installation of Flux in the *default* namespace
+### Installation of Flux in any Kubernetes namespace

 Flux defaults to a deployment in its own namespace, *flux-system*.
 However, Flux can be deployed in any namespace.
-The following series of commands succesfully deploys Flux in the *default* namespace, but these commands can be altered to install flux into any namespace on a Kubernetes cluster.
+The following series of commands successfully deploys Flux in the *default* namespace, but these commands can be altered to install flux into any namespace on a Kubernetes cluster.

 #### Clone your repo to the local machine

-#### Create path for storage of Flux CD components
+Clone your *napp* repository to your local machine

 #### Generate the *gotk-components.yaml*
 This *gotk-components.yaml* file is used to generate all the Flux Controllers when applied to the cluster.